roaminro/articles/cl2w7nbti04rvt4nv8p8cakrv.md

 ![Screen Shot 2022-05-07 at 11.53.53 AM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651938877710/up_POIEfL.png align="left")

 In this case, you can see that I ran the command in a folder called `tutorial` and that, now, there's a new folder called `myawesomecontract` inside it.
-The CLI also output a set of commands that we can run to check if the contract was correctly generated and that it compiles and actually runs.
+The CLI also outputs a set of commands that we can run to check if the contract was correctly generated and that it compiles and actually runs.
 Let's run these commands:

 ```bash
 cd /Users/rr/Documents/blockchain/tutorial/myawesomecontract && yarn install && yarn build:debug && yarn test